KIO2gamer/project-kiyo/README.md

 </div>

 <p align="center"> Kiyo is a versatile and dynamic Discord bot designed to enhance your server experience.
-It offers a wide range of functionalities, including moderation tools, fun and engaging games, and customized commands.
+It offers a wide range of functionalities, including moderation tools, fun and engaging games, utility commands, and seamless integration with various APIs for enhanced features.
     <br>
 </p>